Connect with us

 More optimistic than ever, Tony called Moe, the Red Sox bat boy, to throw him BP again.

-It was a night and day difference.
 He hit one ball so far that Moe said, “That ball won’t come down in Kenmore Square for days.”

 By the fall, Tony could actually see the spin on the ball clearly.

-His eye kept improving, and doctors still couldn’t explain it.
-The blind spot was gone, his vision was almost back to normal, and the only remnant of his injury was a small piece of scar tissue.
+The blind spot was gone, and his vision was almost back to normal.
+The only remnant of his injury was a small piece of scar tissue.

 Then, on April 8th, 1969 – a year and a half after his life-altering injury – Conigliaro made his miraculous return to Major League Baseball.